 For several years, vehicle manufacturers have been recommending extended oil changes, rather than the more common three-thousand mile changes.
 Five-thousand to ten-thousand mile intervals are now common.
 The recommendations are largely based on used oil analysis.
 The oil is run for an extended interval and then checked for signs of oxidation.
 It is true that the oil is not fully oxidized, even at the longer intervals.
-However this is only a fraction of the story.
+However, this is only a fraction of the story and fails to account for the way which the vehicle is operated.

-The first problem with the test, I have seen conducted, is they are run on vehicles that get a lot of use.
+The problem with the test supporting extended oil changes are, they are run on vehicles that get a lot of use.
 Taxi cabs, police fleets and test vehicles.
 These vehicles often see 50,000 miles a year and are being run with the engines at full operating temperature.
 This is ideal conditions for engine oil.
 The high temperatures quickly boil contaminants that are extracted by the positive crankcase ventilation (PCV) system.

 Like any piece of metal that is heated and allowed to cool, there will be condensation in an engine.
 The oil attempts to suspend these contaminants.
 Since the contaminants are liquid, they pass through the oil filter.
 When engine oil temperature reaches 212' Fahrenheit, the liquids may begin to boil.
 They turn to vapor and eventually are extracted through the PCV system.
 This does not occur with five to ten-mile trips.
 Many engines also have small amounts of glycol that leaks past head and intake gaskets.
 This severely compounds the problem.

 It is quite common for us to see vehicles with 200,000 to 300,000 miles that are still giving excellent service.
-Largely these are vehicles that have been well maintained.
-It is also very common to see vehicles with 100,000 miles that are no longer feasible to repair.
+Largely these are vehicles that have been well maintained, with three thousand mile oil changes.
+It is also very common to see vehicles with 100,000 miles that are no longer economically feasible to repair (NEFR.)
 Overall lowest cost of driving dictates prevention of problems, rather than repair or replacement.

 Myth: Used oil is an environmental concern, going longer between changes keeps oil out of the environment.